jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/redirection/readme.txt

 Redirection will keep track of all 404 errors that occur on your site, allowing you to track down and fix problems.

 Errors can be grouped to show where you should focus your attention, and can be redirected in bulk.

+= Query parameter handling =

+You can match query parameters exactly, ignore them, and even pass them through to your target.

 = Apache & Nginx support =